Replacement of existing garage / outbuilding for the erection of an annexe within the Green Belt in Chipstead, Surrey

 The main property on the land where new annexe was proposed is locally listed and within the Chipstead Conservation Area.
-In addition to the site been situated within the Green Belt, it also formed part of an Area of Great Landscape Value which set a number of key constraints before work could commence.
+In addition to the site been situated within the Green Belt, it also formed part of an Area of Great Landscape Value which set several key constraints before work could commence.

 Following a positive Pre-application process, Planning Consent was achieved for the extension and conversion of the garage to a separate residential annexe.
 A subsequent application sought the provision of a new outbuilding based on the previous design but from new rather than via conversion.